Graham Windham-Manhattanville Cornerstone Community Center

 - Purpose

-- The CCS grant will support the fitness program at the Manhattanville Cornerstone.
+- The CCS grant was used to support the fitness program at the Manhattanville Cornerstone.
 The Fitness Center helps community participants to develop lifelong healthy habits and ensure they reach their full potential in building a healthier and more physically active lifestyle.

 - Amount